Epicguest97/humanAI/README.md

-# YOLOv8 & DBNet for Document Structure Recognition and Text Detection
+# YOLOv8, DBNet & Stable Diffusion for Document Structure Recognition, OCR, and Synthetic Generation

 ## Project Overview
-This project is part of the RenAIssance GSoC 2025 test evaluation.
-It focuses on two key tasks related to document analysis:
+This project is part of the **RenAIssance GSoC 2025** test evaluation.
+It focuses on three core tasks related to historical document analysis:

 1. **Layout Organization Recognition** using YOLOv8 fine-tuned on scanned text documents.
-2. **Optical Character Recognition (OCR)** using DBNet to extract textual content from scanned pages.
+2. **Optical Character Recognition (OCR)** using DBNet to extract textual content from degraded historical pages.
+3. **Synthetic Document Generation** using Stable Diffusion for recreating Renaissance-style printed documents with realistic imperfections.

+---

 ## Test 1: Document Layout Recognition with YOLOv8

-### Objective
+### 🎯 Objective
-Fine-tune YOLOv8 to detect and classify elements within scanned documents.
-The model is trained to differentiate between 11 classes, including:
+Fine-tune YOLOv8 to detect and classify structural elements within scanned documents.
+The model distinguishes between 11 layout classes:
 - Headings
 - Paragraphs
 - Figures